Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Die Hacienda- Gewürzfarm hat eine laufzeit von 60 Sekunden.

-- Die Hacienda- Chilisaucenfabrik benötigt zusätzlich Salz für die Produktion.
-  - Eine Saline für die Neue Welt ist verfügbar.

-- Die Tortilla-​Bäckerei benötigt zusätzlich Kräuter und Salz für die Produktion.
-  - Wenn Taludas "Burrito Boom" aktiv ist, braucht die Guacamole Küche Kräuter und Salz, anstelle von der Tortilla-​Bäckerei.
-  - Wenn Jakobs "New World Cities" aktiv ist, verwendet die Tortilla-​Bäckerei Mehl anstatt Mais/Tortilas.

-- Die Küche (Gebackene Bananane) benötigt zusätzlich Salz für die Produktion.

-- Die Jalea-Küche benötigt zusätzlich Palmöl für die Produktion.
-  - Palmöl wird in einer Baumschule hergestellt.
-  - Wenn Jakobs "New World Cities" aktiv ist, verwendet die Jalea-Küche Mehl anstatt Mais.

-- Meeresfrüchte Eintopf kann jetzt in der Neuen Welt hergestellt werden.
-  - Meeresfrüchte Eintopf wird aus Calamares, Kartoffeln, Kräuter und Chilisoße hergestellt.
-  - Obreros und Artistas verbrauchen jetzt zusätzlich Meeresfrüchteeintopf.

-- Es werden einige Items für die Lebensmittelindustrie der Neuen Welt angepasst.

-  - Meisterkonditor:
-    - Heißt jetzt = Icnoyotl Savor, Bananenkönigin.
-    - Ist jetzt Legendär.
-    - Steigert den Verbrauch von Bananen um 1/1.
-    - Produziert 1/1 des jeweiligen Fabrik outputs zusätzlich.
-    - Beeinflusst Küche (Gebackene Bananen).

-  - Tlayolotl Savor, Maiskönig:
-    - Steigert den Verbrauch von Mais um 1/1.
-    - Produziert 1/1 des jeweiligen Fabrik outputs zusätzlich.
-    - Tauscht keinen Mais mehr gegen Bananen aus.
-    - Beeinflusst zusätzlich Jalea-Küche.
-    - Beeinflusst zusätzlich Hacienda- Atole-Fabrik.

-  - Kantyi von der Quinoa:
-    - Steigert die Produktivität um +40%.
-    - Beeinflusst zusätzlich Küche (Gebackene Bananen).
-    - Beeinflusst zusätzlich Hacienda- Chilisaucenfabrik.
-    - Tauscht keine Arbeitskräfte mehr aus.

-  - Mole-​Meister:
-    - Reduziert die Wartunskosten um -30%.
-    - Beeinflusst zusätzlich Küche (Gebackene Bananen).
-    - Beeinflusst zusätzlich Jalea-Küche.
-    - Beeinflusst zusätzlich Hacienda- Chilisaucenfabrik.
-    - Tauscht keine Rindfleisch gegen Fischöl aus.

-  - Meister der Gewürze:
-    - Ist jetzt Legendär
-    - Steigert den Verbrauch von Gewürzen um 1/1.
-    - Produziert 1/1 des jeweiligen Fabrik outputs zusätzlich.
-    - Beeinflusst Teffmühle.
-    - Beeinflusst Hacienda- Chilisaucenfabrik.

-  - Aaden Issack, weltberühmter enbesanischer Spitzenkoch:
-    - Steigert den Verbrauch von Hummer und Calamaes um 1/1.
-    - Produziert 1/1 des jeweiligen Fabrik outputs zusätzlich.
-    - Reduziert nicht länger die Wartungskosten.
-    - Tauscht keinen Hummer gegen Sanga-Kühe.
+- The Hacienda spice farm has a running time of 60 seconds.

+- The Hacienda chilli sauce factory also requires salt for production.
+  - A salt works for the New World is available.

+- The Tortilla Bakery requires additional herbs and salt for production.
+  - When Taluda's ‘Burrito Boom’ is active, the Guacamole Kitchen needs herbs and salt instead of the Tortilla Bakery.
+  - When Jacob's ‘New World Cities’ is active, the Tortilla Bakery uses Flour instead of Corn/Tortilas.

+- The kitchen (Baked Banana) requires additional salt for production.

+- The Jalea kitchen requires additional palm oil for production.
+  - Palm oil is produced in a tree nursery.
+  - When Jakobs ‘New World Cities’ is active, the Jalea kitchen uses flour instead of corn.

+- Seafood stew can now be produced in the New World.
+  - Seafood stew is made with calamari, potatoes, herbs and chilli sauce.
+  - Obreros and Artistas now also consume Seafood Stew.

+- A transition buff is active on the factories.
+  - The factories produce without the new inputs.
+  - The buff expires after 60 minutes.
+  - During its duration, you should adapt your economy to the changes.

+- Some items will be customised for the New World food industry.

+  - Master confectioner:
+    - Is now called = Icnoyotl Savor, Banana Queen.
+    - Is now Legendary.
+    - Increases the consumption of bananas by 1/1.
+    - Produces an additional 1/1 of the respective factory output.
+    - Affects Kitchen (Baked Bananas).

+  - Tlayolotl Savor, Corn King:
+    - Increases the consumption of corn by 1/1.
+    - Produces an additional 1/1 of the respective factory output.
+    - No longer exchanges corn for bananas.
+    - Also affects Jalea Cuisine.
+    - Additionally affects Hacienda Atole factory.

+  - Kantyi from the Quinoa:
+    - Increases productivity by +40%.
+    - Additionally affects Kitchen (Baked Bananas).
+    - Also affects the Hacienda chilli sauce factory.
+    - No longer exchanges labour.

+  - Mole-Meister:
+    - Reduces maintenance costs by -30%.
+    - Additionally affects Kitchen (Baked Bananas).
+    - Also affects Jalea Kitchen.
+    - Additionally affects Hacienda Chilli Sauce Factory.
+    - Does not exchange beef for fish oil.

+  - Master of Spices:
+    - Is now Legendary
+    - Increases the consumption of spices by 1/1.
+    - Produces 1/1 of the respective factory output additionally.
+    - Affects Teff Mill.
+    - Affects Hacienda Chilli Sauce Factory.

+  - Aaden Issack, world-famous Enbesan chef:
+    - Increases consumption of lobster and calamaes by 1/1.
+    - Produces an additional 1/1 of the respective factory output.
+    - No longer reduces maintenance costs.
+    - Does not exchange lobsters for sanga cows.

 </details>